 Here are a few different serving suggestions:

-How to add some probiotics to lentil sloppy joes
+How to add fermented foods to lentil sloppy joes

 I love fermenting.
 It’s an easy and delicious way to preserve food.
 (Zero-waste and no cooking!)
 It’s also a great source of probiotics.
 I created this recipe to use up dill pickle brine, however, boiling the brine means that it won’t be probiotic.

-However, it is really easy to serve lentil sloppy joes with a spoonful of fermented vegetables on top.
+However, it is really easy to serve lentil sloppy joes with a forkful of fermented vegetables.
 Here are a few suggestions:

 - Fermented pickles are the obvious choice for sloppy joes.
-Here’s my favorite fermented pickle recipe.
-I love it because it can be stored for months in a dark pantry!
+This is my favorite fermented pickle recipe.
+I love it because it will last for months in a dark pantry!

 - Serve it with a forkful of sauerkraut.